 Select the types of services and vulnerabilities NodeZero will attempt to enumerate and exploit.
 Click Next

 Add a minimum or maximum amount of time to allow some attacks to have more time

 Once satisfied with your pentest selections, check the box to indicate you've reviewed all advanced configuration settings.
 Then click Run Pentest, which launches the internal pentest.

 While the pentest is provisioning, its companion one-time-use software module, NodeZero, is made ready for deployment on your NodeZero Host.

-- Past the curl script command into the shell of your NodeZero Host.
+Copy the Launch Script and paste it into the shell of your NodeZero Host.